 How I practice.
 With the firm belief that each person has a unique story, I encourage clients to gain tools for self-advocacy and self-empowerment, while finding their true, authentic sense of self.
 I use a psychodynamic, relational, approach, while incorporating body-centered/mindfulness with youth and adults.
 I collaborate with my clients to identify both their immediate and deeply rooted challenges.
 When working with children, I work closely with parents to facilitate their child’s therapeutic progress with conflict resolution, social problem solving, behavioral modification, and improving communication.
 I also often utilize creative interventions with children, including expressive arts, sand tray, and play therapy.

 My background.
+I am a Licensed Clinical Psychologist and received my doctoral degree in Clinical Psychology from The Chicago School of Professional Psychology in 2015.
 My training at The Chicago School of Professional Psychology focused on working with children, adolescents, and young adults who are struggling with anxiety, depression, reactions to trauma, and dissatisfaction in relationships.
 I have also completed externships with underserved populations at Chicago Lakeshore Hospital, Jewish Child and Family Services, and MacNeal School.
 At MacNeal School, I worked to help children, adolescents, and their families heal from ongoing patterns of trauma within their family systems.
 There, I learned to take a holistic approach to treating individuals’ emotional, physical, spiritual, and systemic needs at the same time.
 I went on to deepen my clinical skills during my work as a doctoral intern at Pillars Community Mental Health Center, where I worked with individuals with severe mental illness.
 I joined CTC in 2015.